 First things first, here’s a handy map of all of the places we visited.
 Some, but not all, of them will be mentioned in more detail in my post, but hopefully you will find it a useful starting point when planning a trip to Edinburgh.

 Recommended Itinerary for a 3 day city break in Edinburgh:

 This roughly follows the timetable we gave ourselves.
 It may seem like a lot giving yourself a whole day to do the zoo but there is so much to see that you can easily get lost wandering around.
 It’s also ideal if you’ve worn yourself out at Arthur’s Seat the day before and want to treat yourself to a lie in.

 Where we ate:

 I have a motto that a holiday isn’t a holiday until you go on a boat… Well we failed on that front, BUT what we did manage to do was eat in some of the best restaurants in Scotland (or at least Edinburgh!)
 After going on a boat trip that’s the second most important thing about a holiday right?

-Our hotel first off the bat did amazing breakfasts.
+Our hotel (The Place, Edinburgh) did amazing breakfasts.
 I ate sweet porridge with blueberries, smoked kippers with poached egg and a big Scottish cooked breakfast which included beef sausage, haggis, tomatoes, mushrooms, eggs and potato scones.
-It was the perfect way to start out day!
+It was the perfect way to start the day!
 To be honest we hadn’t booked the hotel on its foodie credentials but it really came up trumps.

 For lunches you can find lots of cafes and restaurants along the Royal Mile (a big street running from Holyrood Palace to the Castle.)
 We stopped off at the Deacon House Café which served up tasty sandwiches and the softest, warmest scones you ever did see.
 We opted for the whisky scones and they didn’t dissapoint.